etnt/Dogs/README.md

 * The Domain layer exist in between the UI and Data layer.
 It contains the actual machinery (business logic) that connects the user interactions with the underlying data model.
-* The Data layer deals with anything southbound, i.e network traffic, DB access, etc.
+* The Data layer deals with anything southbound, i.e network traffic, DB- and file access.

 ## Use of Ktor http client